Graeme Le Saux on bullying at Chelsea and nearly bottling it at Blackburn

 Having been brought up on the Channel Island of Jersey, where he played youth football against Matt Le Tissier, Le Saux arrived at Chelsea as a teenager in 1987 and made his debut two years later.

-The left-back was a member of the Chelsea squad which earned promotion to the top flight in 1989, and the Blues were a far cry from the global superclub of today.
+The left-back was a member of the Chelsea squad that earned promotion to the top flight in 1989, and the Blues were a far cry from the global superclub of today.

 “Looking back I can’t believe how unprofessional the club was at that time.
 I really can’t,” Le Saux told the Quickly Kevin, Will He Score? podcast.